Democratic Party (Japan, 2016)

 The Democratic Party (民進党, Minshintō) was a political party in Japan.
-It was the largest opposition political party in Japan from 2016 until its marginalization in the House of Representatives in 2017.
+It was the largest opposition party in Japan from 2016 until it lost its seats in the House of Representatives in 2017.
 The party was founded on 27 March 2016 from the merger of the Democratic Party of Japan and the Japan Innovation Party.
-The majority of the party split on 28 September 2017, before the 2017 general election.
-Many of its members contesting the election as candidates for the Party of Hope, Constitutional Democratic Party of Japan or as party members without nomination.
+The majority of the party split away on 28 September 2017, before the 2017 general election.
+Many of its members contested the 2017 election as candidates for the Party of Hope, Constitutional Democratic Party of Japan or as party members without nomination.
 On 7 May 2018 the DP merged with the Party of Hope to form the Democratic Party For the People.

-Etymology
+Name

 The party's Japanese name Minshintō combines "min" from minshu ("democratic") and (進, shin), not (新, shin) from ishin (innovation).
-A literal translation of the name in English would be "Democratic Progressive Party", identical to the Taiwanese centre-left party which also shared the same Chinese characters.
+A literal translation of the name in English would be "Democratic Progressive Party", similar to a Taiwanese centre-left party that shares the same Chinese characters.
 However, the party officially stated its English name as the Democratic Party.